ehighberg/grid-flows/README.md

 - chroma - Color palettes
 - dotenv - Hide keys
 - Moment - Easier date handling
+- Stdlib-js, Math.js - Better chart plotting, data manipulation

 (PMVP)
-- Stdlib-js - Better chart plotting
 - Zebras - Tabular data manipulation
 - machinelearn.js - C++ based algorithms

 ## Issues and Resolutions

-Learning the libraries: d3 is the only one that I need to get working for this, the other ones are more nice-to-have.
-User input area might be too cramped and need to be moved to its own route.

 I decided to load all the API data on initial page load into a single nested object.
 It turned out that navigating nested objects is complicated and messy, and took about 2 hours to get right.

+Ended up using Stdlib for some math operations that would have been cumbersome to implement by hand (and much slower).

 ## Code Snippet